 Being an education charity, their income that they incur through setting and marking over half of all GCSEs and A-levels taken in the UK, is reinvested back in our activities.
 This includes cutting edge research that eventually compliments the initiatives taken to help young individuals realize their unfound potential.

-Pearson Edexcel is the brand name for academic and general qualifications from Pearson, including GCSEs and A levels, as well as some vocational qualifications.
+Pearson Edexcel is the brand name for academic and general qualifications from Pearson as well as some vocational qualifications.
+It is both a GCSE examination board and IGCSE examination board.
 While they are grounded to the tradition and quality of the British education system, it is made relevant to today’s UK and international learners.
 Edexcel is designed in a way to develop and advance learners’ skills so they progress into their higher studies or directly employment.
 Edexcel is suitable for students between the ages 14 to 19 in the UK.
 While international schools can provide Primary and Lower Secondary curriculum as well, the age of the students range between 8 to 19 years old.

 Recalling as mentioned before, Edexcel is a qualification brand for academic and generation qualifications from Pearson.
 Although, Edexcel itself was an awarding organization in the beginning.
 Later on, Pearson became their awarding organization and Edexcel turned into a qualification brand.
 Having a qualification from Edexcel would give the learners an opportunity to succeed in life, learning and employment.

 More on Edexcel : What are the mandatory subjects in Edexcel IGCSE?